postphotos/lbwp-poetry/Poem1.md

 the sun again, no suspension.

-After the meetup we will feast,
+During the meetup we will feast,

 Git tonight we will teach,